microwavenby/conduct/README.md

 ## Reporting and Enforcement
 If you are being harassed by a member of the Square Play Club community, notice that someone else is being harassed, or have any other concerns, please contact us immediately via email at [play@squareplay.club](mailto:play@squareplay.club).

+## Fair Play for All

+Square Play Club bears the motto "Fair Play for All", and this has meaning and bearing in the Code of Conduct.

+* Be gracious - when winning, or losing, remember that we are here to enjoy the games and each others' company
+* Be mindful - gaming is a shared experience, and that attempting to wring out every last victory point might not be fun for the rest of the table
+* Be considerate - treat everyone at the table as an equal
+* Ask before offering help - Unsolicited strategy can ruin a game, or imply disparity
+* All games must offer a way to pause the game or "time out".
+If you are uncomfortable with the subject matter, table talk, or other situation in the game, ask for one.
+If you are asked for a time out, respect it, and change the behavior immediately.
+* Be kind, above all else.

+Fair Play policies are not always violations of the Code of Conduct, but repeated offenses may result in removal from the Square Play Club.

-### Slack
+### Slack / Discord

-We are currently evaluating whether or not to create a Slack team for the Square Play Club.
+We are currently evaluating whether or not to create a Slack / Discord team for the Square Play Club.

-If we do create a Slack team, reporting tools and guidelines will be added here.
+If we do create a Slack / Discord team, reporting tools and guidelines will be added here.

 ## Thanks